Hyrtsi/hyrtsi.github.io/docs/bicycling.md

 ### Asia

 I have never been to Asia.
 I don't count transferring in Singapore as visiting.
 But I'd really love to.

 My favorite place would be of course Japan.
 Cycling around it would be about 4000km and it would take a longer time than 2 months since most of the country is mountainous and there are lots of cool places to see.
 The length of the tourist visa is three months.
 I think I could try to squeeze my visit to that time and extend it or come back if necessary/possible.

+China is a controversial country.
+I don't say why but I'd really love to visit that country one day.
+Besides, it's a large country so avoiding it would make a RTW trip a bit difficult.
+Finnish citizens must apply for a visa to China separately.
+A single pass tourist visa is 30 days and it can be extended to 90 days.

+Korea is interesting at least but there isn't too much to bicycle there until I have to pack everything up in a cargo ship or in an aeroplane.
+The same goes with Taiwan except I have heard that it's an awesome place for bicyclists, climbers and hikers.

 I would like to visit all regions in Asia except North Asia (Siberia) since that area is way too cold and harsh for now.
 In Western Asia I'd like to visit Turkey, Georgia, Armenia, Azerbaidjan, Iraq and Iran.
 I don't know anything about Central Asia (the 'stans) but I'd like to visit some of them.
 The mountains are a major feature in Central Asia landscape: